 3. Your auto insurance premiums will skyrocket

-If you're convicted of DWI, your auto insurance premiums will soar
+If you're convicted of DWI, your auto insurance premiums will soar through the roof.

 4. It will likely impact future job interviews